 The RBI Grade B exam is conducted every year to recruit officers into the Reserve Bank.

-The official RBI Grade B Exam Notification 2019 has been released on the official website.
+The official RBI Grade B Exam Notification 2020 is yet to be released on the official website.

 Successful candidates are inducted into the bank as officers in the following departments: